Unveiling the Mysteries of Magnesium: A Deep Dive into its Protons

 -

-Muscle contraction: Magnesium plays a key role in regulating muscle contraction by interacting with calcium ions.
+Muscle contraction: Magnesium matters a lot in regulating muscle contraction by interacting with calcium ions.

 -